Wolves prey on large hoofed mammals such as deer and elk.

 DID YOU KNOW?

 The Mexican gray wolf or “lobo,” is the rarest, southernmost, and most genetically distinct subspecies of the North America gray wolf.
 International wolf experts rate recovery of the Mexican wolf as the highest priority of gray wolf recovery programs in the world.
-As of the summer of 2013 the Mexican Wolf Interagency Field Team counted a minimum of 75 Mexican wolves in the wild of New Mexico and Arizona, an increase over the minimum population of 58 wolves known to exist in the wild in 2011.
+As of the end of 2015 the Mexican Wolf Interagency Field Team counted a minimum of 109 Mexican wolves in the wild of New Mexico and Arizona.

 MORE ABOUT OUR ANIMALS: